mconlon17/vivo-pump/examples/README.md

 1. Awards
 1. Education
 1. Mentoring
+1. Memberships
 1. Service

-Awards, Education, Mentoring, and Service can be added as needed to further deepen the representation of the work of each scholar.
+Awards, Education, Mentoring, Memberships, and Service can be added as needed to further deepen the representation of the work of each scholar.